scverse/governance/in_progress/roles.md

 - At least two core developers from separate employers agree membership is a good idea.
 - The new member has supported the project several times, either through code or otherwise

+### Project developers

+Individual projects within the scverse have a lot of freedom in deciding how their projects are developed.
+This includes who gets commit rights to their projects.

 ## Core team